michelled/weavly.org/src/robot-activities/dashs-house.md

   ### Tools

-  A device to access the Weavly and/or Block.ly, Dash
+  Device to access the Weavly and/or Block.ly, Dash

   ### Skills